 The tower still stands in the old churchyard as a rather grand entrance to a small office building.
 It is just off the long, winding Ironmonger Lane.
-Ironmonger Lane runs off Cheapside, where the medieval market was, and names of streets in the surrounding area such as Bread Street, Poultry, Milk Street etc attest to the different goods on sale there.
+Ironmonger Lane runs off Cheapside, where the medieval market was, and names of streets in the surrounding area such as Bread Street, Poultry, Milk Street etc., attest to the different goods on sale there.
 This is a street that gives you a sense of what the medieval city was like.
-At fourteen feet wide it is just wide enough to allow two horse-drawn carts to pass each other.
+It is just wide enough to allow two horse-drawn carts to pass each other at fourteen feet wide.
 Here Thomas Becket was born in 1118.

 St Olave’s Court EC2

 Named after King Olaf of Norway, St Olave Silver Street is one of many places in London with connections to the Vikings.

 Barbican, London EC2

 49.St Peter ad Vincula

 St Peter ad Vincula stands within the bounds of the Tower of London.
 The chapel was founded in the 12th century, shortly after the white tower was completed, and is aptly dedicated.
 ‘St Peter ad vincula’ is ‘St Peter in chains’.
 The present building is primarily the 16th century and is stuffed with famous bodies, often minus their heads.
 The chapel is a short walk from Tower Green, where many executions took place.
 Two of Henry VIII’s wives, Anne Boleyn and Catherine Howard, are buried here, as well as the unfortunate Lady Jane Grey.